teklayge/nextcloud-installation/README.md

   "mysql" --database-name "nextcloud"  --database-user "nextcloud" --database-pass \
   'nextcloud' --admin-user "tek" --admin-pass "1qazxsw2"
   ```
+- I think,the database credentials can be configured later with browser.
+In that case, the ff command can be used to install nextcloud.
+  `chown -R www-data:www-data /var/www/html/nextcloud`.
 - Nextcloud allows access only from localhost, add a trusted ip or domain
   ```
 	  vi /var/www/html/nextcloud/config/config.php